Position title: Associate Director of Sustainability

 Prior to joining the Office of Sustainability, Nathan served as Director of Communications for the UW–Madison Department of English (as a graduate student project assistant), where he was responsible for outreach, alumni engagement, and website and social media management.
 During this period, he was an active member of the Center for Culture, History, and Environment, where he helped to conceive and edit the interdisciplinary digital magazine, Edge Effects.
 As Managing Editor, Nathan gained extensive experience in shaping environmental content for a wide and diverse audience.
 Nathan’s editorial background also includes a decade of experience as a freelance editor.
 He has worked on both critical and creative projects, including scholarly journals and book manuscripts, nonfiction, novels, and poetry.

-Nathan earned his B.A. in English from Middlebury College.
+Nathan earned his B.A. in English from Middlebury College in 2005.
 After working as a carpenter, a public relations professional, and an internet service migration specialist, he returned to the world of language and environmental studies.
 In 2016, he received his Ph.D. in English from UW-Madison.
 His academic work addressed the environmental humanities and 20th-century American literature and art.

 - Should Environmentalists Learn to Take a Joke?
 (Public Books, 2019)